mushakushi/game-development-reference/README.md

 ### Git Submodules
 Sometimes, it is impossible to store some assets in the same repository as your game code.
 For example, some third-party assets might be protected by an EULA that prevents you from redistributing, and you certainly shouldn’t “open-source” paid assets.
 Moving assets to a separate repository can allow you reduce space usage limits.
 Popular solutions include [Perforce](https://www.perforce.com/)$^1$, [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage), [Unity DevOps](https://docs.unity.com/ugs/manual/devops/manual/unity-devops-home), but it’s more practical to use a private repository as a git submodule, which you can read about [here](https://github.blog/open-source/git/working-with-submodules/).

-You can specify the folder to place a sumbodlue in -- for example, in Assets -- using:
+You can specify the folder to place a submodule in -- for example, in Assets -- using:
 ```bash
 git submodule add <submodule-origin-url> <relative-path-to-submodule>
 ```